 1. The Product Photo

-This is the first picture that customers will see of your product in the search results, so is particularly important to get right.
-According to Amazon’s rules, it should be on a white background, include the product only, with no props or packaging.
+This is the first picture that customers will see of your product in the search results, so it's particularly important to get right.
+According to Amazon’s rules, the image should have a white background and only feature the product, with no props or packaging displayed.

 Other tips for the main product image

-- Closely cropped, to show the product in as much detail as possible
+- Closely crop, to show the product in as much detail as possible.

-- Make it stand out: Look at competing products and consider how to make yours visually stand out in the search results
+- Make it stand out: Look at competing products and consider how to make your brand visually stand out in the search results.

 - Product photos should have good contrast and be well lit.